Feature

 But exactly a year after the announcement of the DOE grant, CarbonCapture announced it was leaving Wyoming behind, and pausing deployment on Project Bison.
 That pivot, CEO Adrian Corless wrote at the time, was primarily due to the company’s struggles obtaining access to clean electricity given “intense competition from data centers.”

-That sudden and, for most, unexpected setback for Project Bison has thrown one of the most central challenges that DAC projects face nationally into sharp relief: how to power its notoriously energy-hungry processes in the midst of an artificial intelligence frenzy that is causing energy demand to spike so much that certain utilities are delaying coal plant retirement and even building new gas power.
-And while Project Bison may be the first casualty of that struggle, it’s unlikely to be the last.
+That sudden setback for Project Bison has highlighted one of the central challenges for DAC projects: how to power its energy-hungry processes in the midst of a surge in load growth, where data centers are soaking up new sources of clean electricity.
+And while Project Bison may be one of the first casualties in that power struggle, it’s unlikely to be the last.

 CarbonCapture initially assumed Project Bison would be powered by behind-the-meter renewable energy and storage, explained VP of business development Patricia Loria.
-But it turned out that renewables developers in Wyoming had a lot of caveats for powering the project, including up-front cash payments and flexible timelines that, given CarbonCapture’s size and balance sheet, the company couldn’t make work.
+But renewables developers in Wyoming had a lot of caveats for powering the project, including up-front cash payments and flexible timelines that, given CarbonCapture’s size and balance sheet, the company couldn’t make work.

 That ultimately wasn’t possible in Wyoming.
 “We couldn’t even get in a queue,” Loria said.
 The company initially believed they’d have access to several hundred megawatts by 2027.
 A further interconnection study changed that timeline to 2030, with the need to build out expensive substations and transmission.